marcusfolkesson/meta-readonly-rootfs-overlay/README.md

 ## Kernel command line parameters

 These examples are not meant to be complete.
 They just contain parameters that are used by the initscript of this repository.
-Some additional paramters might be necessary.
+Some additional parameters might be necessary.

 ### Example using initrd: